Rockypocky77/ChancifySATPrep/sat5.md

 A) NO CHANGE
 B) the selection committee announced decisions
-C) decisions by the selection committee were announced
+C) the selection committee's decisions were announced
 D) announcing decisions occurred

 My mentor Professor Garcia who directs the lab has received numerous grants.